MarcSkovMadsen/awesome-streamlit/docs/_copy_of_project_root/README.md

 The only way to truly understand how magical Streamlit is to play around with it, but if you need to be convinced first, then here is the **4 minute introduction** to Streamlit!

 Afterwards you can go to the [Streamlit docs](https://streamlit.io/docs/) to get started.
-You might also visit [Awesome Streamlit docs](https://awesome-streamlit.readthedocs.io/en/latest/).

 [![Introduction to Streamlit](https://github.com/MarcSkovMadsen/awesome-streamlit/blob/master/assets/youtube-introduction-to-streamlit.png?raw=true)](https://www.youtube.com/watch?v=B2iAodr0fOo&feature=youtu.be "Introduction to streamlit")